 Overview of content related to 'character encoding'

-Ariadne contributors most frequently referring to 'gnu':
+Ariadne contributors most frequently referring to 'plain text':